vsm/vsm-box/README.md

 - Removing `isFocal`, if it would be assigned to a Literal Term.
-- When prop `allowClassNull == false`, it prevents that users would change an L/R-type Term to an I/C-type Term, when that L/R-type Term never had a classID associated with it.
+- When prop `allowClassNull == false`, it prevents that users would change an L/R-type Term to an I/C-type Term, when that L/R-type Term never had a classID (stored as a backup) associated with it.

 <br>